Miriam2040/Multi-Service-Chat/README.md

 ### Router System
 - Two implementations:
   1. `MockRouter`: For development/testing
-  2. `OpenAIRouter`: For production use
+  2. `OpenAIRouter`: For production use, using model to classify user propmt to the right categoy
 - Intelligently routes requests to appropriate generators

 ### Content Generators